 This is a simple way to check everyone before allowing them to enter the building.
 Employees and clients should avoid going out in public if feeling ill, but checking temperatures at the door is an extra precaution.
 No-touch forehead thermometers come in a wide variety of price ranges and are a good investment in your workplace's health and safety.

 - Open All Doors or Install Kick Panels

 Common-use interior doors should remain open to reduce the number of people touching door handles.
 For exterior doors or areas that should remain closed, install kick panels.
 Many people are opening doors with their feet, and you’ll save the door from significant kick damage.

 - Develop a Queue Line with 6-foot Markers Taped Outside Restrooms

-Many workplaces have a common restroom, it may be shared by everyone at the company or with multiple companies.
-If you’ve queued for take-out or other pick-up services lately you’ve seen the blue painter’s tape marking 6-foot increments.
+Many workplaces have a common restroom; everyone may share it at the company or with multiple companies.
+If you’ve queued for take-out or other pick-up services lately, you’ve seen the blue painter’s tape marking 6-foot increments.
 It’s good practice to limit capacity and create an easy line for everyone to follow.

 - Integrate Contactless Payments